Battle of Vågen: Eve of battle

 When Teddeman sent Montagu to Bergen to co-ordinate the attack, to his great disappointment, the Danish-Norwegian commanders refused to co-operate.
-At 4 in the morning, Montagu returned but was immediately sent back by Teddeman, who now threaten the fortresses with violence if they remained obstinate.
-Montagu claimed the English fleet had 2000 cannon and 6000 men, which made little impression, as he was obviously exaggerating the size by about three times.
-He was taken even less seriously when he offered the Order of the Garter in exchange for compliance.
+At 4 in the morning, Montagu returned but was immediately sent back by Teddeman, and threatened to attack the fortresses if they remained obstinate.
+Montagu claimed the English fleet had 2,000 cannon and 6,000 men, which made little impression, as he was obviously exaggerating the size by about three times.
+He also offered the Order of the Garter in exchange for compliance, which also made little impression.
 When he was again refused, Montagu made a little detour and let his boat row alongside the Dutch fleet to inspect their preparations.
-The Dutch respected the neutrality of the port, played the Wilhelmus and saluted Montagu three times with white smoke.
+The Dutch responded to his presence by having their musicians play the Wilhelmus and saluting Montagu three times with white smoke.
 His vessel saluted back.

-Meanwhile, the city was in an uproar, as English sailors had entered it to intimidate the population.
-Many citizens fled.
-De Bitter hastily called back the Dutch crews, most of whom on shore leave in Bergen, by ringing the church bells.
+Meanwhile, Bergen was in an uproar, as sailors from Teddeman's fleet had entered the city.
+Many citizens fled, and De Bitter hastily called back the Dutch crews, most of whom on shore leave in Bergen, by ringing the church bells.
 As few of them had much fighting experience and many were not even Dutch, he raised their spirits by promising three months of extra wages in case of a victory.
 Such promises were legally binding under Dutch law, and the news was met with great enthusiasm.
 He ended his speech by asking, "Do you have the courage to stand up to the enemy or not?"
 The men, according to the Dutch reports, cheered, "Yes, sir!
 We'll remain firm until we'll have defeated the enemy and rather die than surrender such rich treasure or ourselves to the English!"

-Most Dutch ships were very deep in the bay; at about 300 m from the English line, De Bitter positioned from north to south the Slot Hooningen, Catherina, his flagship the Walcheren, the Gulden Phenix and the Rijzende Zon.
-Thousands of sailors from the lighter ships were sent to reinforce the fortresses.
+Most Dutch ships were very deep in the bay.
+At about 300 meters from the English line, De Bitter positioned from north to south the Slot Hooningen, Catherina, his flagship the Walcheren, the Gulden Phenix and the Rijzende Zon.
+Thousands of sailors from the lighter Dutch ships were sent to reinforce the fortresses.